-NIRAB was established in accordance with Cabinet Office guidance as a “temporary” advisory board, by Ministerial appointment, for a period of up to three years in duration.
+NIRAB was previously established in accordance with Cabinet Office guidance as a temporary advisory board, by Ministerial appointment, for a period of up to three years in duration.
 Its term ran from January 2014 to December 2016.
-NIRAB’s mission was:

-To support the development of new specific research and innovation programmes in the UK, underpinning priority policies including energy policy and industrial policy, including developing business cases for such activity.
+To support the development of recommendations for new research and innovation programmes required to underpin priority policies including energy policy and industrial policy

-NIRAB did not have responsibility for managing or delivering R&D programmes or for directing or managing R&D budgets.
+NIRAB does not have responsibility for managing or delivering R&D programmes or for directing or managing R&D budgets.